Next Book in the Series Browse A–Z

 What is the latest book in the Sherlock Holmes series?

-The most recent book in the Sherlock Holmes series is The Valley of Fear (1915) by Arthur Conan Doyle.
+The most recent book in the Sherlock Holmes series is The Sign of Four (Short Story) (1890) by Arthur Conan Doyle.

 View all Arthur Conan Doyle series →